-- 1. Momentarily press the Phone option key or select that menu parameter.
+- 1 Momentarily press the Phone option key or select that menu parameter.
 The alias of the last called telephone number is displayed.
-The interconnect call mode is indicated by tere in the display. - 2.
-If required, press the Up/Down switch to display the desired number.
-The alias of each number is displayed. - 3.
-Press and release the PTT switch and "DIALING" is displayed.
-Refer to the bulleted list following step 3 in the next section for events that may then occur.
+The interconnect call mode is indicated by first in the display. - 2 If required, press the Up/Down switch to display the desired number.
+The alias of each number is displayed. - 3 Press and release the PTT switch and "Dialing" is displayed.
+Refer to the bulleted list following step 3 below for events that may then occur.